alex-page/bug-safari-svg/README.md

 # 🐛  SVG feColorMatrix

-> Safari feColorMatrix doesn't work in Safari with external a files
+> Safari feColorMatrix doesn't work with external a files

 When using a file ( `filters.svg` ) file with the ID's of the filters you cannot do this in safari: